 Why was this the best part?
 Well, I know I can’t be the only one that has to cut off the crust of sandwich bread just for my child to consume it.
 FINALLY a bread that I don’t have to remove the crusts from!

 Does this all sound too good to be true?
 Well, let me show you just how easy this is to do.
 To get started, you will need 1 batch of bread dough (enough to make a one-pound loaf).

 This quick and easy recipe will revolutionize your sandwiches!
 This bread tastes so good, you will never believe it came from your crock-pot!

 Crock-Pot Sandwich Bread

-- 2 teaspoons active-dry yeast
+- 1 ½ teaspoons active-dry yeast

-- 1 cup warm water
+- ½ cup warm water

-- 1 cup milk
+- ½ cup milk

-- 1 Tablespoon salt
+- 1 teaspoon salt

-- 5 ½ cups all-purpose OR bread flour
+- 2 ¾ cups all-purpose or bread flour

-- Add the milk, sugar, salt, melted butter and 1 cup of flour to the yeast mixture.
+- Add the milk, salt, melted butter and 1 cup of flour to the yeast mixture.
 Stir until combined.

 - Using the dough hook attachment on a standing mixer, knead the dough for 8-10 minutes.
 Or knead the dough by hand on a flat surface that has been sprinkled with flour.
 If the dough is sticky, add extra flour, a tablespoon at a time, until it is no longer sticky.
 The dough has been thoroughly kneaded when it is smooth, feels slightly tacky, forms a ball without sagging, and springs back when poked.
 There is no need to let the bread rise.
 It will rise and bake all at once, during the slow cooking process.